Accessibility in Renovations: Bathroom Edition

 Accessible bathroom renovation projects make homes safe now and in the future

 There’s no doubting the charm of old apartments and homes.
 Unfortunately, many of them lack an essential quality found in more modern buildings: accessibility.
 At Sweeten, we’ve seen an uptick in renovators specifically asking for accessible bathroom renovation.
 From requests like adding higher toilets to safety bars, modern homeowners are prioritizing the safety of their loved ones.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 1. Future planning